NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-21-R-Timeseries-Hierarchical-Data-Format-HDF5.md

     ## [1] "tower_top"

 The loop above iterates through the file and grabs the temperature data for each boom in the 1 minute data series for Ordway.
 It also adds the boom name to the end of the `data.frame` as follows:

-- `for i in path$path`.
-We have 5 "paths" total - one for each boom: booms 1,2,3,5 and the tower top.
+- `for i in path$path`: loop through each `path` in the `path` object.
 NOTE: the boom 4 sensor was not operational when this HDF5 file was created, which is why there is no boom 4 in our list!
-Thus we will need do iterate through the data 5 times
+Thus we will need do iterate through the data 5 times instead of 6.
-- `boom <-  strsplit(i,"/")[[1]][5]`: identify the name of the boom for iteration i.
-- `dat <- h5read(f,i)`: read in the data from our hdf5 file (f) for iteration i (whichever iteration in the loop we are on) .
+- `dat <- h5read(f,i)`: read in the temperature dataset from our hdf5 file (f) for path `i`.
--  `dat$boom <- rep(boom,dim(dat)[1])`: add the boom name as the final column in the dataset - column named "boom"
+-  `dat$boom <- strsplit(i,"/")[[1]][5]: add the boom name to a column called
+`boom` in our data.frame
--  `ord_temp <- rbind(ord_temp,dat)`: append dataset to the end of the data.frame called ord_temp
+-  `ord_temp <- rbind(ord_temp,dat)`: append dataset to the end of the data.frame

+### Mini Challenge

-    EXTRA CREDIT: Modify the loop above so that it adds both the boom name, the site name and the data type (1 minute) as columns in our data frame.
+> Modify the loop above so that it adds both the boom name, the
+> site name and the data type (1 minute) as columns in our data frame.

 ### Cleaning Up Dates
 The dates field in our data frame aren't imported by default in "date format".
 We need to tell R to format the information as a date.
 Formatting out date fields also allows us to properly label the x axis of our plots.

 Once the dates have been formatted we can create a plot with cleaner X axis labels.